hsnahim/hsnahim/README.md

 :outbox_tray: 2025 Goals: find a new internship, go up on University and learn saxophone.

+:ladder: Give me a function and i will be functional

 ## About me <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Mario_Hello_Big.gif?raw=true" style="width:30px"/>